-But first we stopped off at the Shrine Of Remembrance in the Botanic Gardens.
-This stunning memorial is a really nice tribute with a never-ending flame and a towering statue with a sobering reminder of why it’s there.
+On the way, we stopped off at the Shrine Of Remembrance in the Botanic Gardens.
+This stunning war memorial is a really nice tribute with a never-ending flame and a towering monument with a sobering reminder of why it’s there.

 And then it was time to brace the cold again.
 Take a walk up the pier for some great views of the city, then keep going onto the breaker and go down to the right hand side.

 This is where penguins live.
 REAL, LIVE, WILD PENGUINS!!
 And they come home every night at sunset.
 We didn’t see this advertised anywhere in Melbourne.
 We only knew about it because a friend had mentioned it.